The average salary for a Purchasing Manager is $67,398.

 - Manage and direct employees involved in the buying, selling or distributions aspects of a company.

-Common Career Paths for Purchasing Manager
+Job Satisfaction for Purchasing Manager

 Purchasing Manager Job Listings

-Popular Skills for Purchasing Manager
+What Are Popular Skills for Purchasing Managers?

-Pay by Experience Level for Purchasing Manager
+What is the Pay by Experience Level for Purchasing Managers?

 Pay Difference by Location